 7. Wind helps to clear the atmosphere from haze particles, making a visual range better,

 8. Own light emission helps a distant object being visible during the night,

 9. The best visible surface from the distance is ice or snow, only when illuminated by Sun,

-10. The best weather forecast platform to check a visual range conditions is Windy.com
+10. The best weather forecast platform to check visual range conditions is Windy.com

-Visibility includes also psychophysicsl processes where indicates human ability to perceive the object through the contrast treshold given by human eye.
-Is important to recognize and appreciate the form, contrast detail and color of near and distant features.
+Visibility includes also psychophysical processes where indicates a human ability to perceive the object through the contrast threshold given by the human eye.
+It is important to recognize and appreciate the form, contrast detail and color of near and distant features.
 Horizontal visibility is not only being able to see a black object at a distance for which the contrast reaches a treshold value.
-Is important how many details can we spot watching the distant object.
+It is important how many details can we spot watching the distant object.
 I mean color of the mountain (vegetation, snow cover, shadows casts by overhead clouds), geological features and degree of urban or industrial infrastructure).